slipguru/ml-bootcamp/README.md

 `(palladio) $ pip install palladio`
 `(palladio) $ conda install jupyter ipython`

+It is important that you install those packages **after** you have created _and_ activated the conda environment, otherwise it might use the default jupyter, which probably will lack part of the required packages.

 ### Windows

 I assume that you installed anaconda Navigator.

-Create an environment specifying Python version 2.*.
+Create an environment specifying Python version 2.\*.

 Install packages `scikit-learn` (which should automatically install numpy and scipy), `joblib`, `seaborn` and `jupyter` using the tool from the navigator.

 Open a terminal (play button -> open terminal) and install `palladio` using `pip install palladio`.